 Any one of these is bad news.
-Add a few of these to the mix and you’re headed into a productivity and execution death spiral.
+Add a few of these to the mix and you’re in trouble.

 - Establish clear responsibilities, delegation and reasonable deadlines.

 - Take time to do things right the first time.
-Do-overs are frustrating – and a complete waste of time.
+Do-overs are frustrating – and they take far more time than doing it right the first time.

-- Hold each other accountable for accomplishments and deadlines.
+- Hold each other accountable for milestones and deadlines.

-- Celebrate interim accomplishments; analyze failures (without blame) and take corrective action.
+- Celebrate interim accomplishments; analyze failures (without blame) take corrective action, and move on.